 - Sinister Schnoz: Taken to an interesting level; his nose is a short, floppy trunk similar to a tapir's.

-- Sore Loser: He refused to free Anakin since he believed it was "an unfair bet" (and was somewhat suspicious that Qui-Gon knew Anakin would win).
-But relented when Qui-Gon discussed bringing this up with the Hutts.
+- Sore Loser: He initially refused to free Anakin since he believed it was "an unfair bet" (and suspected that Qui-Gon knew that Anakin would win somehow).
+But relented when Qui-Gon suggested bringing this up with the Hutts.

 - Space Jews: He's a hook-nosed, penny-pinching merchant and slave owner with a vaguely Yiddish-sounding accent as a result of him being voiced by Andrew Secombe.
 Attack of the Clones goes the extra mile by giving him a scraggly beard and brimmed hat.